1996Aurel/HLoG-VBGMM/README.md

 HLoG-VBGMM is a state-of-the-art blob detector based on Laplacian of Gaussian (LoG), Hessian analysis, and Variational Bayesian Gaussian Mixture Model (VBGMM).
 This model was previously used by K. Bennett _et al._ to count glomeruli in contrast-enhanced MRI (CE-MRI).

-Here, for the first time, the model was used to estimate the glomerular number and density of human _ex-vivo_ kidney samples from ultra high-field MRI (16.4T) acquired at 30, 60, and 100-micron.
+Here, for the first time, the model was used to estimate the glomerular number and density of human _ex-vivo_ kidney samples from ultra high-field MRI (16.4T) acquired at 30-micron isotropique resolution.

 ## Dataset:

-* seven three-dimensional MRI acquired at 30, 60, and 100 micron isotropic resolution (21 mri images in total)
+* six three-dimensional MRI acquired at 30-micron isotropic resolution (21 mri images in total) from 4 patients.
-* seven masks delineating the cortex and medulla for each sample at different resolutions (21 mask images in total)

 ## Run the model:

 ```
-python main.py 'path_to_mri' 'path_to_mask_cortex_medulla' resolution --n_iter n --step_sigma step
+python main.py 'sample'
 ```

 ## Reults